Navigating the Healthcare System

 Admission of someone already known to, and followed by, the outpatient clinic may be arranged by the outpatient medical team.
 However, if a crisis occurs outside of office hours, the person must go through the emergency department.

 Involuntary Admission (court order)

 In case of immediate danger, call 911 and state there is a psychiatric emergency.
 Upon arrival, the police will assess the situation.
-If they judge that the person requires an urgent psychiatric assessment in the ER, they will call Urgences Santé for transportation to the hospital.
+If they judge that the person requires an urgent psychiatric assessment in the hospital, they will call Urgences Santé for transportation to the hospital.

-Court order forms can be obtained at your local CLSC or family association, where assistance in filling out the motion may also be provided.
+Court order forms can be obtained at your local CLSC or family association, where assistance in filling it out may also be provided.
 Court orders can be requested at the Palais de Justice every day during office hours.
 A same-day appointment can be made if you call in the morning.

 Palais de Justice

 1, rue Notre Dame Est

 Laval, Quebec H7T 2S9

 After the court decision